earthly/website/blog/_posts/2022-07-11-programming-language-improvements.md

 ## Case Study: `gofmt`

-Code formatters existed before `gofmt`, just as third-party software packages exited before `CPAN`, but making something a standard for a community profoundly changes things.
+Code formatters existed before `gofmt`, just as third-party software packages existed before `CPAN`, but making something a standard for a community profoundly changes things.
 For example, no language that was created before Go is likely to achieve the near 100% style conformance that Go has because the existing languages have to deal with existing code, whereas `gofmt` enforces a single style and has no knobs to tweak.
 Languages that follow Go can learn this lesson.
 And so Rust (`rustfmt`) and Zig (`zig fmt`) have embraced a strong default code style and an accompanying code formatter, and have gained an edge in developer experience because of this.

 ## So Much More